 The Capital Receipts Reserve holds the proceeds from the disposal of land or other assets, which are restricted by statute from being used other than to fund new capital expenditure or to be set aside to finance historical capital expenditure.
-The balance on the reserve shows the resources that have yet to be applied for these purposes at the year-end.
+The balance on the reserve shows the resources that have yet to be applied for these purposes at the year-end use, and may be earmarked for use in the Council's capital programme.